 LPT exemptions and reliefs for 2013 to 2021

-If your property was eligible for this exemption, there is no retrospective impact to your LPT liability for the period 2013 to 2021.
-You will not become liable for an additional LPT Charge for your property for 2013 to 2021 due to the expiry of the exemption on 31 December 2021.
+If your property was eligible for any of the exemptions that expire on 31 December 2021, there is no retrospective impact to your LPT liability for the period 2013 to 2021.
+You will not become liable for an additional LPT Charge for your property for the period 2013 to 2021 due to the expiry of the exemption on 31 December 2021.